Search This Blog

 The ladies aren't satisfied

 The Sick Aid Depot and Nursing fund was amalgamated.
 At the very first AGM, held 9 months after the Depot had started, it was decided to be even more ambitious.
 What Marlow needed was a Cottage Hospital, and a committee of ladies was formed to get the process started.
 The Sick Aid Depot and Nursing fund committee was amalgamated with this goal in mind.
 The speed they organised this third extension to their health care provision is extraordinary.
 The meeting that set a resolution to have a Cottage Hospital was in June 1889, at the end of July the committee's were amalgamated and on the 1st August 1889 the new Cottage Hospital opened in a house secured by Colonel Wethered.
 This was initially rented, with the aim of buying the building when funds allowed.
-Cambridge House had been built as a pub, but used as a house for some time prior to it's conversion to a hospital.
+Nurse Cassidy moved in several months before the official hospital opening to save on the cost of renting separate accommodation for her.
+Cambridge House had been built as a pub, and had spent a few years as a boys school under the Misses Curtis but was used as a house for some time prior to it's conversion to a hospital.
 The work of lending equipment and home visits continued too.
 In the first 9 months the cottage hospital helped 5 accident victims and 20 others.

 Much of the physical work in getting the house clean and ready was done by Nurse Cassidy herself.
 She paid for, out of her own wages, various items to make the wards "bear a cheerful aspect."
 These included bed tables and pictures.
 The subscribers declared that she deserved the highest praise for working day and night to make the hospital a success.